armijnhemel/devicecode/README.md

 This project contains tools to parse content from the [TechInfoDepot Wiki][techinfodepot] and [WikiDevi][wikidevi] websites.

-It parsers the content from an XML dump, tries to convert the data into something more useful and unify all the different ways that people have entered data.
+It parses the content from an XML dump, tries to convert the data into something more useful and unify all the different ways that people have entered data.
 This is why the code is quite hairy, [but it is necessary][metacrap].